 Mothers don’t have to have all the fun when it comes to Breastfeeding.
+Did you know dad’s can actually be a huge help with breastfeeding?
 Here are 6 Ways Dad Can Help with Breastfeeding and make it successful for all.

 Breastfeeding was a big surprise for me when I had my first.
 I didn’t expect it to be as hard as it was.
 I was so blessed to have a strong support system around me and because of that, I’ve been able to have successful breastfeeding experiences with all the kids.
 So it’s important that those that are around you during the first few months help make every aspect of the 4th trimester easy.

 Looking for more breastfeeding help?
 Check out this easy lactation cookie recipe .
 Filled with delicious ingredients to help increase your milk supply.